sayande01/TABLEAU_DASHBOARD_PROJECT/README.md

 # TABLEAU_DASHBOARD_PROJECT
+The Project capitalizes on Tableau's potent visualization tools to deliver comprehensive sales data insights.
+Through meticulous aggregation and analysis of diverse data streams, we uncover crucial patterns, trends, and actionable insights crucial for the sales team and decision-makers.
 Key Objectives:
 1. Data Integration: Gather sales data from diverse sources including CRM systems, spreadsheets, and databases, ensuring data integrity and consistency.
 2. Exploratory Data Analysis (EDA): Conduct thorough exploratory data analysis to understand the characteristics and distributions of sales data.